SAVE THE BEES, PLEASE.

 Beau’s Brewery is committed to creating sustainable and organic beer.
 Last year they collaborated with nonprofit, the David Suzuki Foundation to create Cross Pollination.
 It’s a farmhouse ale brewed with organic honey and bee balm.
 A portion of proceeds help support The Butterflyway Project, which helps establish networks of wildflower patches in neighbourhoods throughout Canada.

 Getting involved to save the bees isn’t hard.
 If we all chip in and do a few of these actions, we can make a big collective impact.
 Most importantly if we spread the word and make being bee-friendly buzzworthy, maybe the bees will get a happy ending after all.
-Until we find out the Government’s decision this December, let’s keep up the good work to save the bees, please.
+Let’s keep up the good work to save the bees, please.